Approved Prenatal Medications

 - Diarrhea – Kaopectate or Imodium, per package directions.

 - Heartburn – Maalox, Mylanta, or Riopan, per package directions.
-For more severe reflux, Pepcid AC or Zantac
+For more severe reflux, Pepcid AC

 - Hemmorrhoids – Anusol local application or Preparation H, per package instructions.